serverless/serverless/docs/providers/aws/guide/serverless.yml.md

       functionEnvVar: 12345678
     tags: # Function specific tags
       foo: bar
     vpc: # Optional VPC.
-But if you use VPC then both subproperties (securityGroupIds and subnetIds) are required
+If you use VPC then both subproperties (securityGroupIds and subnetIds) are required.
+Can be set to ~ to specify no VPC.
       securityGroupIds:
         - securityGroupId1
         - securityGroupId2